erolm-a/erolm-a/README.md

 # Hello World

-I am a CS research associate at the University of Glasgow.
+I am a CS research assistant at the University of Glasgow.

 Here is a small summary of my past experiences: